Patient Online Services

-Hospital medicine services are provided by a physician called a hospitalist.
+Hospital medicine is provided by a physician called a hospitalist.
 Hospitalists specialize in treating you in a hospital setting.
 They are board-certified in family or internal medicine.
 They receive specialized training to treat your complex medical diagnoses.
 Hospitalists generally work for a week at a time to offer you continuity of care.
-One of the main goals of a hospitalist is to provide good communication among the care team, you and your family.
+One of the main goals of a hospitalist is to provide valuable communication among the care team, you and your family.

 In addition to having specialized training, hospitalists are available to follow up on your tests, procedures and treatments.
 Hospitalists also are available for discussions with you and your family.